 Final public realm design for The Borough in Yeovil town centre.

 Zwings Electric Scooter in Yeovil

 Welcome to Yeovil sign coming into the town

 Pedestrian and Cycling

-We are working with Somerset County Council to produce a Local Cycling and Walking Infrastructure Plan (LCWIP).
+We are working with Somerset Council to produce a Local Cycling and Walking Infrastructure Plan (LCWIP).
 The work that has been carried out as part of this project is helping us to assess cycling and walking routes across Yeovil which will pass through and around the town centre creating access to retail, leisure and business opportunities in the area.

 The LCWIP also supports aspirations for low carbon travel as once work is finished and schemes implemented, it's hoped that walking and cycling in to the town centre will be more attractive and less short trips will be taken by car for example.

 A review of cycle paths and walking routes in and around the town centre has been undertaken and officers from Somerset Council are working with partners to discuss how improvements to the cycle network around the town could be implemented.

 Improved way-finding signage also forms part of this project of work.
 Improving signage to the town centre will enhance the experience by those travelling by walking or cycling, allowing for better knowledge of routes, key focal points in the town centre and beyond.

 Reviewing the car parking in the town centre also forms a central piece of this project.
 Reviewing parking, in terms of space requirements, allows us to make informed decisions about usage and therefore whether car parks can be improved or changed to another use.
 We are well aware that car park usage in Yeovil town centre has been declining for many years, with shopping habits changing and the mix of retail and leisure declining in the area.
 This therefore potentially gives us options to redevelop space that isn't required and a number of options will be looked at as part of the car parking review.